A ground-breaking partnership

-To address the challenges in EECA and ensure no one is left behind in the global effort to end the HIV/AIDS epidemic, the Elton John AIDS Foundation and Gilead Sciences have partnered together in a ground-breaking initiative called RADIAN.
+To address the challenges in EECA and leave no one behind in the global effort to end the HIV/AIDS epidemic, the Elton John AIDS Foundation and Gilead Sciences launched the ground-breaking RADIAN partnership in 2019.

 RADIAN is a natural evolution of the existing collaboration between the Foundation and Gilead in the EECA Key Populations (EECAKP) fund, which gave the organisations a greater understanding of the urgent needs in EECA and the necessary experience to respond.

-RADIAN aims to meaningfully address new HIV infections and deaths from AIDS related illnesses in EECA through focussed action, investment and resourcing to improve the quality of prevention and care for people at risk of or living with HIV in the region.
+RADIAN aims to meaningfully address new HIV infections and deaths from AIDS-related illnesses in EECA through focused action, investment and resourcing to improve the quality of prevention and care for people living with or at risk of HIV in the region.

 HIV in Eastern Europe and Central Asia

-Each day more than 400 people in EECA become infected with HIV.1
+Each day, more than 400 people in EECA become newly infected with HIV.1

-In EECA 100 people die from AIDS each day.1
+In EECA nearly 100 people die from AIDS-related illnesses each day.1

-Deaths from AIDS-related illnesses have increased by around 300% in the last 20 years in EECA.1,2
+Deaths from AIDS-related illnesses have increased by around 190% in the last 20 years in EECA.1